Ultimate X: The Movie

-Ultimate X: The Movie is a 2002 documentary film based on the 2001 X Games.
+Ultimate X: The Movie is a 2002 American sports documentary film written and directed by Bruce Hendricks about the 2001 X Games.

 It features athletes including Dave Mirra, Travis Pastrana, Mike Metzger, Bucky Lasek, Brian Deegan, and Mat Hoffman.
 It also features clips from the actual event in Philly, including the finals between Bob Burnquist, and Bucky Lasek, which Bob won by a first ever score of 98, and the crash of Carey Hart, when he attempted the first ever Moto-X Backflip.